depictio/depictio/README.md

 #### Generic components (Data collection Table)
 There are currently 4 main components supported to build your dashboard:
-- 1. Figures: Bar, Line, Scatter, Box and Histogram plots.
+- Figures: Bar, Line, Scatter, Box and Histogram plots.
-- 2. Metrics cards: Cards displaying metrics values.
+- Metrics cards: Cards displaying metrics values.
-- 3. Interactive components: (slider, dropdown, input text, etc.)
+- Interactive components: (slider, dropdown, input text, etc.)
-- 4. Tables: Interactive tables with sorting, filtering and searching functionalities.
+- Tables: Interactive tables with sorting, filtering and searching functionalities.

 #### Specific components
-- 1. JBrowse: Genome browser to visualize genomic data.
+- JBrowse: Genome browser to visualize genomic data.
+- Graphs: Network graphs to visualize interactions between entities.
--
+- Geomap: Geographical map.

 ### API

 Depictio API is built on top of FastAPI, a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 It is designed to be easy to use and understand, with a focus on performance and scalability.

-Each category of endpoints is structured
-The API's categories are the following:
-- Dashboards endpoints: to manage the dashboards and their components.
-  - GET /dashboards
-  -

 ## Architecture